DjangoGirls/tutorial/deploy/README.md

 __NOTE:__ Remember to replace `myvenv` with the name you gave your `virtualenv`!

-Next, we’ll create a new git repository with the following commands:
+Next, we’ll create a new git repository and save our changes.
+Go to your console and run these commands:

     $ git init
     Initialized empty Git repository in ~/djangogirls/.git/